isomerpages/govtech-stp/_atp-hong-kong/00c-atp-faq.md

         <ol style="margin-top:0px; list-style-type: lower-roman;">
           <li style="font-size:18px; margin-top:10px; margin-bottom:0px;  line-height:1.5;">Visitor’s name, date of birth, and passport number (as indicated in his/her passport)</li>
           <li style="font-size:18px; margin-top:10px; margin-bottom:0px;  line-height:1.5;">A negative COVID-19 PCR test result;</li>
-          <li style="font-size:18px; margin-top:10px; margin-bottom:0px;  line-height:1.5;">Date and time when the COVID-19 PCR test was taken, which must be within 72 hours before the scheduled departure time of the designated flight from Hong Kong SAR to Singapore; and</li>
+          <li style="font-size:18px; margin-top:10px; margin-bottom:0px;  line-height:1.5;">Date and time when the COVID-19 PCR test was taken, which must be within 72 hours before the scheduled departure time of the designated flight from Hong Kong to Singapore; and</li>
-          <li style="font-size:18px; margin-top:10px; margin-bottom:0px;  line-height:1.5;">Name of the testing institution where the test was taken, which must be from the list of recognised <a href="https://www.coronavirus.gov.hk/pdf/List_of_recognised_laboratories.pdf">testing institutions</a> in Hong Kong SAR</li>
+          <li style="font-size:18px; margin-top:10px; margin-bottom:0px;  line-height:1.5;">Name of the testing institution where the test was taken, which must be from the list of recognised <a href="https://www.coronavirus.gov.hk/pdf/List_of_recognised_laboratories.pdf">testing institutions</a> in Hong Kong</li>
         </ol>
        </li>
         <li style="font-size:18px; margin-top:10px; margin-bottom:0px;  line-height:1.5;"> a mobile device with the TraceTogether app already downloaded and activated.</li>